girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Scale-Invariant Feature Transform/README.md

 **Introduction**

 So, in this article, we will talk about an image matching algorithm that identifies the key features from the images and is able to match these features to a new image of       the same object.
 Let’s get rolling!

+**What is Scale Invariant Feature Transform**

 SIFT, or Scale Invariant Feature Transform, is a feature detection algorithm in Computer Vision.
 SIFT helps locate the local features in an image, commonly known as the ‘keypoints‘ of the image.
 These keypoints are scale & rotation invariant that can be used for various     computer vision applications, like image matching, object detection, scene detection, etc.
 We can also use the keypoints generated using SIFT as features for the image during model training.
 The major advantage of SIFT features, over edge features or hog features,     is that they are not affected by the size or orientation of the image.

-**What is Scale Invariant Feature Transform**

-The scale-invariant feature transform (SIFT) is a computer vision algorithm to detect, describe, and match local features in images, invented by David Lowe in 1999.Applications include object recognition, robotic mapping and navigation, image stitching, 3D modeling, gesture recognition, video tracking, individual identification of wildlife and match moving.

 **Purpose Of SIFT**

 This explains about the main purpose of using SIFT over other algorithms and what is the basic idea behind using this.

-SIFT can robustly identify objects even among clutter and under partial occlusion, because the SIFT feature descriptor is invariant to uniform scaling, orientation, illumination changes, and partially invariant to affine distortion.
 This section summarizes the original SIFT algorithm and mentions a few competing techniques available for object recognition under clutter and partial occlusion.

 **Features Of SIFT**

-The detection and description of local image features can help in object recognition.

 The SIFT features are local and based on the appearance of the object at particular interest points, and are invariant to image scale and rotation.